Clyde North - North

 Table Chart PROFILE FAQ

-Clyde North - North has an educated workforce with strong professional services representation.
-Its unemployment rate is 2.8%, lower than Greater Melbourne's 4.7%.
+Clyde North - North boasts a highly educated workforce with professional services being well-represented.
+As of September 2025, its unemployment rate stands at 2.8%, lower than Greater Melbourne's 4.7%.
+The area has seen an estimated employment growth of 4.6% over the past year.

 Frequently Asked Questions - Employment